 - Enjoy Japan in December, January, February

-- Snowy mountain: Experience skiing and snow boating
+- Snowy mountains: Experience skiing and snowboarding

 - Large cities in Hokkaido and Tohoku : Enjoy snow festivals and more!

 - Drift Ice in cold sea: Abashiri, Shiretoko etc.